 The region gathered legendary vineyards.
 All of these are made up of Climats.
 Each Climat corresponds to a delimited plot of vines which owns its specific terroir, history, and climatic conditions.

 Winegrowers in Burgundy give significant meaning to their terroir.
-It is known that monks, who started wine production in the middle ages, have divided and established boundaries of different terroirs that still exist today under the names of Grand Crus.
+It is known that monks, who started wine production in the Middle Ages, have divided and established boundaries of different terroirs that still exist today under the names of Grand Crus.

 Chablis – Appellation of Burgundy wine region

-Chablis is the northernmost village appellation of region that lies in the valley of River Serein.
+Chablis is the northernmost village appellation of the region that lies in the valley of River Serein.
 Due to its terroir, Chablis wines are drier and fresher than the other Burgundy.

-The best vineyards of Chablis that produce Premier Cru and Grand Cru Burgundy are normally planted on south-facing slopes, Whereas basic village-level appellations can also be located on the north-facing slopes and flatlands.
+The best vineyards of Chablis that produce Premier Cru and Grand Cru Burgundy are normally planted on south-facing slopes, Whereas basic village-level appellations can also be located on north-facing slopes and flatlands.
 Burgundy wines from the Premier Cru and Grand Cru vineyards show more ripeness and concentration with the aromas of citrus and well-balanced acidity.

 Côte d’Or in the heartland of Burgundy is home to the best Pinot Noir vineyards in Burgundy.
-This is where Pinot Noir finds the most favorable conditions and produces wines with the best expression of the local terroir.
+This is where Pinot Noir finds the most favourable conditions and produces wines with the best expression of the local terroir.

-Côte d’Or is split into two: Côte de Nuits, where you find more full-bodied Pinot Noirs and Côte de Beaune that produce softer red wines and sensational white wines from Chardonnay.
+Côte d’Or is split into two: Côte de Nuits, where you find more full-bodied Pinot Noirs and Côte de Beaune that produces softer red wines and sensational white wines from Chardonnay.
 As you see two sides of Côte d’Or where the majority of the vineyards are planted on south-east facing slopes produce some of the top Chardonnays and Pinot Noirs from the region.

 The finesses and aromatic complexity of these wines mainly come from marly limestone soils.